Distribution - Taxonomic History - Etymology - Identification - Culinary Notes - Reference Sources

 The so-called Jelly Fungi are not really a taxonomic group but more a rag-tag of basidiomycetes with jelly-like textures, although few are a soft as the jelly we eat with custard.
 Many are capable of reconstituting and continuing to produce spores when wetted after desiccation.

-The Jelly Ear fungi shown on the left are very pale young specimens emerging from a branch that has fallen from a Beech tree.
+The Jelly Ear fungi shown above are very pale young specimens emerging from a branch that has fallen from a Beech tree.

 Fairly frequent in Britain and Ireland as well as in most countries of mainland Europe and parts of Asia and North America, the Jelly Ear fungus is seen mainly, but certainly not exclusively, on dead Elder wood in damp, shady locations.
 This fungus is also found in many parts of Asia and in Australia.